Guild of One-Name Studies

 If you are serious about your genealogical research, eventually you will always end up wondering (and then trying to work out) whether all the people who share the surname you're interested in, and live in the same village or town, are related.
 As Feinstein is the name I was born with, I feel that the time is right to use everything I have learned over many years of researching and studying to start to create a database for this surname, and to register it as a one-name study.

 I am particularly interested in the patterns and waves of migration.
 I know there are hundreds of Feinsteins in the UK, the US, South Africa, and elsewhere, but I don't yet know if they all came from Latvia, Lithuania, Romania, and Ukraine.
 I am excited about tracing the patterns of migration and the networks of families, their occupations, naming patterns, and everything else I can discover.
+Also, how many Feinsteins married other Feinsteins?

 My own family begins with Levin Feinstein in eighteenth-century Palanga (Polangen), on the Baltic coast of Lithuania, famous for its amber.
 The pronunciation is Fine-steen, but others pronounce it Fine-stine.

-Some Feinsteins changed their name - I have already collected Fenn, Fenston, Fentin, Fenton, Ferris, Fields, Fine, Finniston, Finston, Firestone, Fontaine, Forrest, Foster, Franklin, Fyne, and Stone.
+Some Feinsteins changed their name - I have already collected Fenn, Fenston, Fentin, Fenton, Ferris, Fields, Fine, Finniston, Finston, Firestone, Fontaine, Forrest, Foster, Franklin, Fyne, and Stone and others.
+Some changed their name to Feinstein from something else, making the research even more interesting!

 I was told as a young child at school that the name means "fine stone", i.e. jewellery.
 The Dictionary of American Family Names ©2013, Oxford University Press says: "Jewish (Ashkenazic): ornamental name composed of German fein ‘fine’ + Stein ‘stone’".